Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 Henry Chong: Which is exactly what Confucius says, right?

 David Tian: Yes, right.
-Well, yes, that’s why there’s the issue of rites or acting in accordance with ritual was such a big deal.
+Well, yes, that’s why there’s the issue of rites, Li or acting in accordance with ritual was such a big deal.
 It wasn’t just because you’re supposed to bow because — just because it’s in your decorum or something.
 It’s actually forming a character.
 And if you don’t get to form that character, it’ll be really hard for you to be a good person down the road because you’ll have to keep trying.

-There’s a great book on this, Trying Not to Try by Edward Slingerland.
+There’s a great book on this theme, Trying Not to Try by Edward Slingerland.
 I’ve sat on panels with him.
 He’s a really nice guy.
 Hopefully, he’ll turn out not to be a social justice warrior like so many of those spineless professors are, but that was a great book.
 It was based on his dissertation on the idea of wu-wei and linking that to flow.
 All of that is exactly what you need to do if you’re trying to change your personality to be more attractive to a certain market that you weren’t attractive to before.

 So like, club girls for instance is a particularly — that’s a niche market that a lot of guys want to get into.
 If you don’t change your character so that you naturally have fun in night clubs, naturally love the music, or unself-conscious with your body language, and you can have fun there — If you can’t have fun there, it’s going to be really hard for you.
-And maybe by dent of persistence and willpower, you can pull it off, but that’s like —
+And maybe through by dint of persistence and willpower, you can pull it off, but that’s like —

 Henry Chong: Exactly, and why?
 Because you’ll never truly achieve product market fit.